GunshipPenguin/kiteshield/README.md

 ## Building Kiteshield

-Kiteshield requires the [Bitdefender disassembler](https://github.com/bitdefender/bddisasm) for instruction decoding instructions in the packer.
+Kiteshield requires the [Bitdefender disassembler](https://github.com/bitdefender/bddisasm) library to decode instructions in the packer.
 It is included as a submodule at `packer/bddisasm` .
 To build it from a fresh clone, run the following (note you will need to have CMake installed):

 ```